Eric Aho: Ice Cuts

-In the winter of 2016 the Hood Museum of Art presented Eric Aho: Ice Cuts curated by Katherine W. Hart.
+In the winter of 2016, the Hood Museum of Art presented Eric Aho: Ice Cuts curated by Katherine W. Hart.
 Aho's paintings of stark holes cut into a frozen pond prompted Hart to call Aho "One of the leading painters of landscape and the environment of his generation."
-Ice Cuts also brought praise from Sebastian Smee of the Boston Globe who wrote: "Aho’s paintings enact an answer to mysterious, counterintuitive questions.
+Ice Cuts also brought praise from Sebastian Smee of The Boston Globe, who wrote: "Aho’s paintings enact an answer to mysterious, counterintuitive questions.
 The dynamic between black water and white ice is also a correlative — natural, not forced or contrived — of the much-masticated tension in 20th-century art between abstract and representational imagery, between the real and the reproduced."
 Smee concluded by declaring the work "a major accomplishment."

-In December 2016 Sebastian Smee of the Boston Globe included Eric Aho: Ice Cuts in his "year-end round up."
-Smee wrote, "Eric Aho’s paintings of plunge pools cut out of ice at the Hood at Dartmouth College were fresh, bold, subtle, and urgent."
+In December 2016, Smee included Eric Aho: Ice Cuts in his "year-end round up," writing, "Eric Aho’s paintings of plunge pools cut out of ice at the Hood at Dartmouth College were fresh, bold, subtle, and urgent."